 - Characterization of the bacterial Small RNA Goldilocks

 The interdisciplinary nature of the neuroscience major allows students to double major or minor in other academic disciplines.
-In particular, a number or courses in the neuroscience major also satisfy requirements in the psychology, biology, and chemistry majors.
-Find out more about Biology at Carthage, Chemistry at Carthage, and Psychological Science at Carthage.
+In particular, a number of courses in the neuroscience major also satisfy requirements in the psychology, biology, and chemistry majors.
+Find out more about biology, chemistry, and psychology at Carthage.

 Like many academic departments and programs at Carthage, the Neuroscience Department offers students the opportunity to work for the department in return for a scholarship.
 The department appoints one student fellow each year.
 The fellow receives a reduction in tuition, assists faculty, and offers other students free tutoring.